 - Advancing health and saving lives by seeking to reduce the incidence of breast cancer by identifying its causes and encouraging a preventative approach.

 - Advancing the education of the public (including patients, their families, the medical research establishment and others) about the causes, impact and prevention of breast cancer.

 - Collating, conducting or commissioning research (including the analysis of clinical data and research) into the causes and treatment of breast cancer, and to publish the results thereof.

-Together, we can bring about the changes we need to stop this disease before it starts.
+With information, education and lifestyle change, we can bring about the changes we need to stop this distressing disease before it starts.

 Breast Cancer UK is entirely independent and doesn’t receive grants from Government or industry but relies on support from members of the public.